StilleQuelle308/lfs-warning/README.md

 Optional.
 A newline delimited list of glob patterns that match checked in files to exclude form LFS Warning.

-### `binaryPatterns`
+### `inclusionPatterns`

 Optional.
-A newline delimited list of glob patterns that match potential binary files to include, even if the file size is smaller than the specified limit.
+A newline delimited list of glob patterns that will include matching files, even if the file size does not exceed the specified limit or they are not considered binary.

 ### `labelName`